-About UsGet to Know Caribou Memorial Hospital
+About UsGet to Know Caribou Medical Center

-Founded in 1923, Caribou Memorial Hospital (CMH), is a 25 bed federally certified Critical Access Hospital that is owned by Caribou County.
+Founded in 1923, Caribou Medical Center (CMH), is a 25 bed federally certified Critical Access Hospital that is owned by Caribou County.
 Located at 300 South 3rd West in Soda Springs, Idaho, CMH is governed by a board of volunteers appointed by the county.
 The hospital has not received any county tax support since 2009, is totally debt free and is profitable from operations.
 Services include an Emergency Department, with 24/7 physician coverage, full radiology and clinical laboratory services, outpatient services, including wound care, ICU/CCU and inpatient beds, including “swing beds.”